aspartam1987/PIA-NextGen-PortForwarding/README.md

 # PIA NextGen Servers Port Forwarding + Transmission support - Unofficial
 New PIA pfSense (Private Internet Access) port forwarding API script for next gen servers.
 Tested on pfSense 2.7.0-RELEASE (amd64) and transmission-daemon 4.0.3.

-# **Issue introduced in 2.5.1: Regression #11805 breaks port forwarding.
-Please use 2.5.2.**
+# This guide is based on fm407's original guide for Transmission.
+See https://github.com/fm407/PIA-NextGen-PortForwarding

-# **Before starting make sure to have configured PIA on your pfSense according to this guide: https://blog.networkprofile.org/private-internet-access-vpn-on-pfsense/**
+# **Before starting make sure to have configured PIA on your pfSense according to the official guide: https://helpdesk.privateinternetaccess.com/guides/routers/pfsense/pfsense-2-6-0-openvpn-setup/**

 For a list of nextgen servers supporting port forwarding: https://github.com/fm407/PIA-NextGen-PortForwarding/blob/master/nextgen-portforward-servers.txt